Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: General Framework of Data Pooling in Experiment Roll-out

-Algorithm \ref{alg:general_dp} provides a general hypothesis testing procedure with data pooling to roll out experiments.
-In Algorithm \ref{alg:general_dp}, when constructing the confidence interval for the new estimator $\bar{\tau}_k$, we ignore the randomness of \(\hat{\tau}_0\) and \(\hat{\beta}(\mathcal{S},\mathcal{M})\), which are obtained from the data of all \(K\) experiments.
+Algorithm \ref{alg:general_dp} provides a general procedure with data pooling to roll out experiments.
+In particular, \(\hat{\beta}(\mathcal{S}, \mathcal{M})\) denotes the scale parameter which depends on the aggregated historical dataset across all experiments, \(\mathcal{S}\), and the estimation method \(\mathcal{M}\).
+In Algorithm \ref{alg:general_dp}, when constructing the shrunken decision bounds for $\bar{\tau}_k$, we ignore the randomness of \(\hat{\tau}_0\) and \(\hat{\beta}(\mathcal{S},\mathcal{M})\), which are obtained from the data of all \(K\) experiments.
 When \(K\) is large, the variances of \(\hat{\tau}_0\) and \(\hat{\beta}(\mathcal{S},\mathcal{M})\) are orders of magnitude smaller than that of $\hat\tau_k$.
-Moreover, Algorithm~\ref{alg:general_dp} does not specify the formula of \(\hat{\beta}(\mathcal{S},\mathcal{M})\), which depends on the specific context, the dataset $\mathcal S$, and the hypothesis testing method $\mathcal M$.
+Moreover, Algorithm~\ref{alg:general_dp} does not specify the formula of \(\hat{\beta}(\mathcal{S},\mathcal{M})\), which depends on the specific context, the dataset $\mathcal S$, and the estimation method $\mathcal M$.
 Intuitively, $\hat{\beta}(\mathcal{S},\mathcal{M})$ is larger when (1) The variation in individual treatment effects within each experiment is large, i.e., the individual ATE estimates ($\hat\tau_k$'s) are more volatile and less credible; (2) The treatment effects of different experiments ($\tau_k$'s) are concentrated, so that the data-driven anchor $ \hat\tau_0$ effectively aggregates information across different experiments, thus significantly enhancing the reliability of $\bar\tau_k$.
-This intuition is formally derived in Theorem~\ref{theorem:AP} and Theorem~\ref{thoerem:data_driven_para}, where we consider the simplest case with no overlapping traffic, no covariate information and linear model specifications.
+This intuition is formally derived in Theorem~\ref{theorem:AP} and Theorem~\ref{theorem:data_driven_para}, where we consider the simplest case with no overlapping traffic, no covariate information and linear model specifications.
 Furthermore, $\hat{\beta}(\mathcal{S}, \mathcal{M})$ may vary across experiments due to differences in experiment-specific covariate information, assuming there is no overlapping traffic.
-This intuition is formally established in Theorem~\ref{theorem:AP_feature} and Theorem~\ref{thoerem:data_driven_para_feature}.
+This intuition is formally established in Theorem~\ref{theorem:AP_feature} and Theorem~\ref{theorem:data_driven_para_feature}.
 In addition, throughout Sections~\ref{subsec:scenario-1} to \ref{subsec:scenario-4}, we present the corresponding formulas of \(\hat{\beta}(\mathcal{S},\mathcal{M})\) for experiments with overlapping and nonoverlapping subjects as well as linear and nonlinear model specifications.
 Given \(\hat{\beta}(\mathcal{S},\mathcal{M})\) and $\hat\tau_0$, the experiment roll-out strategy based on the \our\ method (Algorithm~\ref{alg:general_dp}) generates a realized per-experiment reward: